I’ve Tried That Reviews 3 Survey Aggregator Sites

 Quick Summary of Survey Money Machines, Survey Momma, and Survey Sheep

-Rating: 2 out of 5.
-Most are over-hyped websites that make outrageous claims about potential earnings.
+Rating: 2 Most are over-hyped websites that make outrageous claims about potential earnings.
 Other sites redirect you to MLMs and other work-at-home opportunities.

 Here at I’ve Tried That, we’ve reviewed survey sites, survey site scams, and surveys themselves as a means of making an online income.
 We’ve definitely examined this work-at-home opportunity because it can be a source of extra money if you have a lot of spare time on your hands.
 Having said this, there is also the ‘caveat emptor’ portion of survey sites, especially those that have you pay money before you can access their private member areas or ‘secret’ lists of surveys that pay $100 or more per completion.